Transport-for-the-North/caf.van/README.md

 ### What does it do?

-> The tool has been built to produce synthetic LGV demand.
+CAF.van produces synthetic van demand.
 This is intended to be assigned to a network as part of a strategic highway transport model.
-> This was developed to produce the LGV demand for TfN's Highway assignment model (NoHAM).
-However, the tool is flexible to any zoning system given the correct inputs are provided.
+TH model was was developed to produce the van demand for TfN's Highway assignment model (NoHAM), although the tool is flexible to any zoning system given the correct inputs are provided.

 ### Main Features

 - **Calculating Trip Ends** - Distributing total annual GB van trip ends to model zones using land-use data.
 - **Calculating Distribution** - Distributing trip-ends using TfN's gravity model in `caf.distribute` to create annual demand matrices.
-- **Caculating Time Period Matrices** - Converting van-purpose-split annual demand matrices into LGV average hour matrices required for modelling.
+- **Caculating Time Period Matrices** - Converting van-purpose-split annual demand matrices into van average hour matrices required for modelling.

 #### Work-in-Progress